CBIIT/bento-docs/installation/installing-bento-on-your-local-machine.md

 ## Introduction
 The Bento-Local environment is designed to run directly within Docker on a user’s workstation.
 This allows users to create and deploy their local copy of Bento with minimal changes to their local environment and allows a configuration that can be used with different workstation operating systems.

+The scripts for this project are separated into folders for its three different modes:
+* Build Mode:  this will create production ready Docker containers for the frontend and backend bento projects.
+This mode requires users to have local copies of the bento-frontend and bento-backend repositories.
+Note that when using build mode there are no changes made to the source code made during the build process, any changes or configurations made to the user's local copy of the source code will be reflected in the build.
+* Dev Mode:  this will create Docker containers for the frontend and backend bento projects suitable for local development.
+Note that in this mode configuration changes will be made during the build process to set configurations to local resources and the frontend website will reflect live changes made in the user's local copy of the source code.
+* Demo Mode: this will load pre-configured bento Docker containers pulled from Docker Hub.

+The bento-local environment should be launched from within the folder of the desired run mode and all local copies of source code and configuration files should reside within that folder as well.

 Bento-local consists of 3 components hosted within Docker containers and a separate Dataloader container that will be shut down after running the dataloader scripts.
 Depending on configuration options the build can take several minutes.
 When the build is complete the Bento components will be configured as follows: